manojbhatta500/cross-containers-communication/README.md

 # Full Stack Docker Project

 This project is a practical implementation of Docker concepts in a full-stack application, demonstrating container networking, data persistence, and development workflows.
-It consists of a Node.js backend with MongoDB integration, a React frontend, and showcases best practices for containerized application development.
+It consists of three separate containers:
+- MongoDB container (separate database container)
+- Node.js backend container (communicates with MongoDB)
+- React frontend container (communicates with backend)

 ## Project Structure